mozilla-iam/testrp.security.allizom.org/webserver_configurations/OpenID_Connect/Nginx/README.md

 ### Configure HTTPS (you may skip this step if you have already done so yourself)

-Ensure that your webserver uses HTTPS and a [valid certificate] (https://letsencrypt.org/ "Let's Encrypt").
+Ensure that your webserver uses HTTPS and a [valid certificate](https://letsencrypt.org/ "Let's Encrypt").
-It's also a good time to follow the [Web Security Guidelines] (https://wiki.mozilla.org/Security/Guidelines/Web_Security) and the [Service Side TLS Guidelines] (https://wiki.mozilla.org/Security/Server_Side_TLS) if you haven't.
+It's also a good time to follow the [Web Security Guidelines](https://wiki.mozilla.org/Security/Guidelines/Web_Security) and the [Service Side TLS Guidelines](https://wiki.mozilla.org/Security/Server_Side_TLS) if you haven't.

 **Note**: we're using letsencrypt in this setup, which uses a centralized well-known directory.
 This allows to renew all domains with a set of similar commands per domain or group of domains: